Equity crowdfunding explained

 Are there any tax incentives for equity crowdfunding?

 Certain equity crowdfunding projects benefit from tax relief, which is, of course, appealing to investors.
 Put in place by the UK government to offset some of the risk of getting involved with companies in their infancy, these types of equity crowdfunds can offer some of the most generous figures in the world.
-The amounts are as follows:
+The amounts are as follows, as of 2023:

 What are the different types of equity crowdfunding?